focustense/StardewPenPals/README.md

 * `DetailedReturnReasons`: Whether to show the exact reason why a gift was returned in the [return mail](#returns).
 Valid values are `true` or `false`.
 * `FriendshipMultiplier`: Scales down the friendship gain when a gift is mailed, compared to an in-person gift.
 This can be any numeric value, but see [Balance](#balance) for details.
 * `GiftTasteVisibility`: When to show gift tastes for NPCs in the gift-mail menu.
 Valid values are:
   * `All` - always show gift tastes for all combinations of NPC and gift item regardless of game progression.
-Recommended for veteran/challenge players.
+Recommended for veteran/challenge players unconcerned about spoilers.
   * `Known` - only show gift tastes that would also be visible on the NPC's profile page, i.e. those discovered through previous gifting or via dialogue, Secret Note, etc.
   * `None` - never show gift tastes.
 For those who are way past "veteran" and have every gift taste memorized, and don't want the emojis cluttering up the UI.